AISViz/AISdb/README.md

 # AISdb

 AISdb is an open-source database system for storing, retrieving, analyzing, and visualizing Automatic Identification System (AIS) data.
 It serves the data needs of the maritime domain, supporting research, development, and operational safety with a Python interface backed by a Rust core and SQLite or PostgreSQL/TimescaleDB storage.
+AISdb is developed and maintained by the [MAPS Lab](https://mapslab.tech/) at Dalhousie University, continuing work that began under the [MERIDIAN](https://meridian.cs.dal.ca) initiative.

 ## Features